 - Whether the Complainant is (or was at the time of the Sexual Misconduct) a minor (under 18); and/or whether any other aggravating circumstances or signs of predatory behavior are present.

-In all instances involving parties and witnesses, the university may initiate an educational discussion or pursue other educational remedies regarding alcohol or other drugs.
+In all instances, the university may initiate an educational discussion or pursue other educational remedies regarding alcohol or other drugs.

 Alcohol and drug amnesty do not apply to conduct that involves plagiarism, cheating, or academic dishonesty.